Home / Sports Cardiologist NYC / Athletic Heart Doctor

 A stress echo test uses a resting echocardiogram with an exercise test.
 With this test, an echocardiogram is taken of your heart before and after using a treadmill.
 It’s a very useful test showing how well your heart and heart valves can handle physical activity and may be recommended to help discover the symptoms of heart problems during exercise.
 The test is painless and quite quick, and the results are available soon after the procedure is completed.
 During the test, the echocardiogram is taken while you are at rest, usually while lying on your back, and is repeated when you are standing and are taking exercise.

-Laboratory tests, including blood tests immediately after, will provide further information, and once all this information is collated, your local cardiologist or cardiac doctor Dr. Reisman can recommend the most suitable course of treatment.
+Laboratory tests, including blood tests immediately after, will provide further information, and once all this information is collated, your cardiac doctor Dr. Reisman can recommend the most suitable course of treatment.
 If your heart is healthy, you may still benefit from a sports nutrition consultation or physical therapy, and advice can be provided on how to stay active and maintain or improve your athletic performance.
 Also, referrals to other specialists may be appropriate if a cardiologist cannot resolve any health issues.